ashi009/bestroutetb/README.md

 Output file path.

-_NOTE_ Some profile may generate multiple files.
-In which case you need to specify path to a directory (`-o ./`), and you may also specify a prefix for the output file and desired extension (`-o ./ip-.sh`).
+_NOTE:_ Some profiles may generate multiple files.
+In which case you need to specify path to a directory (eg. `-o output/`), and you may also specify the prefix and the desired extension for the output file (eg. `-o output/ip-.sh`).

     -f, --force